waste-of-kindergarten/xpython37-v0.1/python/Doc/c-api/tuple.rst

 .. c:function:: int PyTuple_Check(PyObject *p)

    Return true if *p* is a tuple object or an instance of a subtype of the tuple type.
-This function always succeeds.

 .. c:function:: int PyTuple_CheckExact(PyObject *p)

    Return true if *p* is a tuple object, but not an instance of a subtype of the tuple type.
-This function always succeeds.

 .. c:function:: PyObject* PyTuple_New(Py_ssize_t len)